 Leafing through Marian Stubenitsky’s amazing book, Weaving with Echo & Iris can be both inspiring and daunting.
 You immediately think, “I want to weave that!” followed rather quickly by a reality check – “OMG this is really complicated!”

 That’s when weaving software can come to the rescue.
 In “Echoes & Iridescence: Designing Rainbows”, learn how to let your software do the heavy lifting in the design process.
-The time consuming processes necessary to create these beautiful designs are child’s play for these powerful programs.
-Instead of getting bogged down for hours with paper and pencil – and eraser, you can exercise your creativity and still have plenty of time for weaving.
-I will demonstrate the steps and tools needed to create designs in many of the categories found in the book.
-No matter where you fall on the continuum of weavers, this look at the power of weaving software might get you thinking about new possibilities in designing and weaving.
+The time-consuming processes necessary to create these beautiful designs are child’s play for these powerful programs.
+Instead of getting bogged down for hours with paper and pencil, and eraser, you can exercise your creativity and still have plenty of time for weaving.
+Janie will demonstrate the steps and tools needed to create designs in many of the categories found in the book.
+No matter where you fall on the continuum of weaving, this look at the power of weaving software might get you thinking about new possibilities in designing and weaving.